Who was Malcolm X?

 Malcolm X was born in 1925 in Omaha, Nebraska, an area with intense discrimination and violence against Black people during that time.
 He was no stranger to hardship, with his father being murdered in 1931 and his mother being institutionalized in 1939.
-After living with a white adoptive family and facing adversity at school due to his race, Malcolm moved in with his sister in Boston, in which he saw differing living conditions between middle-class and lower-class black people and worked as an intermediary for drugs, alcohol, and prostitution from age 16.
-Upon moving to New York later on, Malcolm started selling and doing drugs, betting, and was eventually arrested when he moved back to Boston.
-In prison, Malcolm’s life transformed, starting with his conversion to Islam under the Nation of Islam, which he left a few years after joining.
-After being released on parole and meeting the Nation of Islam’s leader, Elijah Muhammad, he started his advocacy for black unity and militancy for which he became famous.
+After living with a white adoptive family and facing adversity at school due to his race, Malcolm moved in with his sister in Boston.
+There, he saw differing living conditions between middle-class and lower-class black people and worked as an intermediary for drugs, alcohol, and prostitution from age 16.
+Upon moving to New York later on, Malcolm started selling and doing drugs and betting, and was eventually arrested when he moved back to Boston.
+Malcolm’s life transformed in prison, starting with his conversion to Islam under the Nation of Islam, which he left a few years after joining.
+After being released on parole and meeting the Nation of Islam’s leader, Elijah Muhammad, he started his advocacy for black unity and militancy, for which he became famous.

-Since Malcolm X didn’t outwardly identify as or come out as bisexual in his lifetime, the little known about the exploration of his identity as a bisexual man is in his work servicing men and from third-person accounts.
+Malcolm X didn’t outwardly identify as or come out as bisexual in his lifetime; the little known about his identity as a bisexual man is in his work servicing men and from third-person accounts.
 From age 20, Malcolm worked servicing rich white men for pay, which he is said to have bragged about and enjoyed to an extent.
-According to a past schoolmate from when he was young, Malcolm used to experiment with other boys when he was young and boasted about these experiences, and also often spent nights with a “gay transvestite named Willie Mae.”
+According to a past schoolmate, Malcolm used to experiment with other boys when he was young and boasted about these experiences, and also often spent nights with a “gay transvestite named Willie Mae.”